-It is important for all Users (defined below) to read and understand this Handbook and the policies contained herein.
+All Users (defined below) are required to read and understand this Handbook and the policies contained herein and to sign the User Acknowledgement at the end of this document.
 Policy violations may have serious consequences for a User's access to resources and their University career.